ProphetLamb/poe-high-spammer/README.md

 In this example we want to alt spam any life roll on our gloves, so we hold `[SHIFT]+[ALT]` and hover over the item, so that the cursor does not overlay the edge of the item-boundary-box (which is used for detecting the match).
 Now press the hotkey `[COLON]`.

-The spammer will reroll until the item is highlighted.
+The spammer will remain active, until the item is highlighted.
 This also works with influenced/animated items.
-Action will only be taken once per scroll, so that the tool exhibits a maximum of 1 server action per 1 input.
+Action will only be taken at maximum once per scroll, so that the tool exhibits a maximum of 1 server action per 1 input.

 ### Dont's